spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-backup.md

 </InfoBox>
 <br />

 You can schedule a cluster backup or initiate a backup on demand.
 You can define a backup schedule in the cluster configuration for an existing cluster or while deploying a cluster.
-Palette supports scheduling a backup for a specific timestamp or a specific frequency.
+Palette supports scheduling re-accruing backups, with the ability to customize the frequency and the time.
 You can also specify the backup expiry period, meaning the duration, after which Palette will delete the backup automatically.
-For example, you can schedule a backup for every week on Sunday at midnight and trigger it will expire after three months from the backup date.
+For example, you can schedule a backup for every week on Sunday at midnight and trigger it to expire after three months after the backup date.
 In addition, you can initiate a backup on demand for an existing cluster.